-Local Educational Agency (LEA) Name Contact Name and Title Email and Phone River Delta Joint Unified Katherine Wright, Superintendent Kwright@rdusd.org (707) 374-1711
+Local Educational Agency (LEA) Name ucational Agency (LEA) Name River Delta Joint Unified Katherine Wright, Superintendent Kwright@rdusd.org (707) 374-1711

 California's 2021-22 Budget Act, the federal American Rescue Plan Act of 2021, and other state and federal relief acts have provided local educational agencies (LEAs) with a significant increase in funding to support students, teachers, staff, and their communities in recovering from the COVID-19 pandemic and to address the impacts of distance learning on students.
 The following is a one-time mid-year report to the local governing board or body and educational partners related to engagement on, and implementation of, these Acts.